Understanding Your Pathology Report: Colon Cancer

 Tumor Cell Type

 The type of colon tumor describes the cells from which the tumor arises.
 Adenocarcinoma is the most common type, accounting for 95-98% of colon cancers.
 An adenocarcinoma arises from the glandular cells that line the inside of the colon.
 Two subtypes of adenocarcinoma are signet ring and mucinous, which are both named for the way the cells look under the microscope.
-The other 2-5% of cancers found in the colon are lymphomas, gastrointestinal stromal tumors (GIST), and carcinoid tumors, which will not be discussed in this article.
+The other 2-5% of cancers found in the colon are lymphomas, gastrointestinal stromal tumors (GIST), and carcinoid tumors, which are not discussed in this article.

 If a polyp was removed, this section will describe the type of polyp.
 A colon polyp is a benign growth that, over time, can turn into cancer.
 For that reason, they are removed during a colonoscopy and may be sent to the pathologist to determine what type of polyp it is.
 There are several types of polyps that can be found in the colon: